ryanjwong/hotel-recommendation/README.md

 Conclusion

+From our first iteration, we can see that our model has initial good fitting.
+As seen on the graph, our model is not over or underfit.
+However, we can make more improvements by taking into account the user's preferences such as size, budget range, etc.

 Our model achieved an accuracy of 93.21% which means our hotel recommendation system is performing well.
 There is room to improve in our model by incorporating more features that the user will consider such as including time of year to consider the season and by incorporating hotel amenities.